TykTechnologies/tyk-demo/deployments/k8s-operator/README.md

 kubectl -n tyk-demo delete tykapis httpbin-example
 ```

 The Operator will synchronise this change, removing the API from the Tyk Dashboard and Gateway.

-Attempting to access the API will result in a `404 Not Found` response:
+Attempting to access the API after it's been deleted will result in a `404 Not Found` response.
+For example, running the following command will return a `404` error:

 ```
 curl http://tyk-gateway.localhost:8080/operator-httpbin/get